programming-dot-dev/p.d-legal/CODE-OF-CONDUCT.md

 - **Doxing:** Do not reveal private information about other people without their explicit permission.
 - **Ad Hominem:** When arguing with someone do not attack the person themselves, instead target the argument they are making.
 - **Impersonation:** Do not impersonate other people regardless of whether they are in the community or not.
 - **Unmarked NSFW:** Do not post NSFW content without labelling it as such.
+If the software does not allow you to label it, do not post the content.
 - **Hate Speech:** Do not make remarks directed at sex, gender, ethnicity, orientation, disabilities, etc.

 ## Reporting